SAP Negotiations • Vendor Management

 +

-SAP focuses audits when they suspect something: no recent licence purchases (suggests grown usage without licences), mergers or acquisitions (landscape changed), large increase in user counts, nearing contract renewal (to maximise position), or if you publicly announced a move to a competitor.
-If you fall into any scenario, double-check compliance before SAP comes knocking.
-During an audit, if they request non-SAP system logs, involve your legal team to verify the request is within the contract's audit clause.
+SAP focuses audits when they suspect a commercial opportunity: no recent licence purchases (suggesting grown usage without licences), mergers or acquisitions, large increase in user counts, approaching contract renewal, or if you've publicly announced a move to a competitor.

 Audit